 Australia Day Road Trip

-This Road Trip coincided with the Australia Day break.
+This Road Trip coincided with the Australia Day break in 2019.
 For the past seven or more years we would get up to 25 people and 15 vehicles join us on this holiday weekend – a break that we extended to four days.

 2019 was a little different.
 Only a two night static camp plus Mike and Nick and their entourage wouldn’t be there.
 Moving every day.
 Still a four day break.